MRtrix3/mrtrix3/docs/reference/commands/tcksample.rst

 Options
 -------

--  **-stat_tck statistic** compute some statistic from the values along each streamline (options are: integral,mean,median,min,max
+-  **-stat_tck statistic** compute some statistic from the values along each streamline (options are: mean,median,min,max)

 -  **-precise** use the precise mechanism for mapping streamlines to voxels (obviates the need for trilinear interpolation) (only applicable if some per-streamline statistic is requested)

--  **-use_tdi_fraction** each streamline is assigned a fraction of the image intensity in each element based on the fraction of the track density contributed by that streamline (this is only appropriate for processing a whole-brain tractogram, only for images for which the quantiative parameter is additive, and only if using the -precise option)
+-  **-use_tdi_fraction** each streamline is assigned a fraction of the image intensity in each voxel based on the fraction of the track density contributed by that streamline (this is only appropriate for processing a whole-brain tractogram, and images for which the quantiative parameter is additive)

 Standard options
 ^^^^^^^^^^^^^^^^